bcit-ltc/qcon-guide/docs/detailed-question-types/multiple-select.md

 !!! note

     - Use a comma (**,**) to separate the correct answers.
-    - Only include the correct options in the answer key, **NOT** the full text.
+    - Only include the correct list items in the answer key, **NOT** the full text.

 === "Text"